arthurcornelio88/bike-count-prediction-app/docs/training_strategy.md

 │ 2.
 Drift detection (Evidently vs test_baseline)        │
 │ 3.
 If NO drift → skip, keep champion                   │
 │ 4.
 If drift → fine-tune on last 30 days                │
 │ 5.
-Evaluate challenger on SAME test_baseline.csv       │
+Evaluate challenger on test_baseline from GCS       │
 │ 6.
 Champion/Challenger decision (5% threshold)         │
 │ 7.
 Log metrics to monitoring_audit.logs                │
 └─────────────────────────────────────────────────────────┘